-Xxx determine and provide the persons necessary for the effective implementation of its quality management system and for the operation and control of its processes.
-HR along with respective process IN CHARGE ensures that personnel performing work affecting product quality is competent and training to give on the basic operation and control of its processes.
+Xxx determines and provides the persons necessary for the effective implementation of its quality management system and for the operation and control of its processes.
+HR along with respective processes IN CHARGE ensures that personnel performing work affecting product quality is competent and training to give on the basic operation and control of its processes.

 Xxx is determined, provide and maintain the infrastructure necessary for the operation of its processes and to achieve conformity of products and services.
 Infrastructure can include

 At Xxx management determine, provide and maintain the infrastructure needed to achieve conformity to product requirements & in identifying the required resources the PARTNER play a key role based on their day to day interactions with respective IN CHARGE’s and employees

 Xxx is determined, provide and maintain the environment necessary for the operation of its processes and to achieve conformity of products and services.
 A suitable environment can be a combination of human and physical factors

 - Psychological (e.g. stress-reducing, burnout prevention, emotionally protective)

 - Physical (e.g. temperature, heat, humidity, light, airflow, hygiene, noise).

 Project in coordination with respective IN CHARGE determines and manages the work environment needed to achieve conformity to product requirement and reviewed ongoing basis.

 Xxx is determined and provides the resources needed to ensure valid and reliable results when monitoring or measuring is used to verify the conformity of products and services to requirements.
 The organization shall ensure that the resources provided

 - are suitable for the specific type of monitoring and measurement activities being undertaken